gabriwl165/python-web-framework/README.md

     asyncio.run(main())
 ```

-And now, if it's everything OK, we can run our server, and try to connect from our client, and we should see on the terminal
+And now, if everything is OK, we can run our server and try to connect from our client.
+We should see the following on the terminal:
 `Received:  b'GET / HTTP/1.1\r\nHost: localhost\r\n\r\n'`

-But, this is not how a web framework looks like!.
+But this is not how a web framework should look!
-We need a way to create method that will be trigger as a request come asking for that path.
+We need a way to create methods that will be triggered when a request comes in for a specific path.
-Let's start adding some mora attribute for our `Server` class
+Let's start by adding some more attributes to our `Server` class
 ```python
 class Server(asyncio.Protocol):
     def __init__(self):